 The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.

 The IRC is supporting local partners in Mexico to aid migrants and asylum seekers stuck in border towns.
 We are supporting programs that work with women and girls who have experienced violence by increasing access to services such as medical care.

-We are also working with local partners to launch a COVID-19 public health awareness campaign along with psychosocial support in shelters at the Mexico-U.S. border in Ciudad Juárez.
+We are also working with local partners on a COVID-19 public health awareness campaign along with psychosocial support in shelters at the Mexico-U.S. border in Ciudad Juárez.
 The project will directly benefit 17 shelters hosting approximately 3,000 people and reach an additional 10,000 in surrounding host communities.
 The initiative will include sessions on the transmission of COVID-19, protective and preventive measures, including identification of at-risk groups, signs and symptoms of COVID-19, where to access help and support, reinforcement of public health best practices and the distribution of hygiene kits.

 As violence continues to plague Mexico and border towns specifically, the IRC’s work is more critical than ever.
 We pledge to put the needs of those most affected by the crisis at the forefront of our efforts and to achieve measurable improvements.

 The IRC continues to assess the impact and plan to scale up our response at the border, but more funding is urgently needed.
 It is critical for international donors to make emergency funding available to shore up a response commensurate with the needs of this crisis.